ovh/docs/pages/platform/integrations/airflow_guide_02_docker/guide.en-gb.md

 You should see `docker-compose.yaml` file in your `airflow-folder`.

-For more information about the content of this fil, check this [documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml).
+For more information about the content of this file, check this [documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml).

 Now you have to initialize your environment.